Tutorial: Export data from Azure Blob storage with Azure Import/Export

 Step 1: Create an export job

-Perform the following steps to order an import job in Azure Import/Export via the Preview portal.
-The Azure Import/Export service in preview will create a job of the type "Data Box."
+Perform the following steps to order an import job in Azure Import/Export.
+The Azure Import/Export service creates a job of the type "Data Box."

 Use your Microsoft Azure credentials to sign in at this URL: https://portal.azure.com.